 Horses have come to my family’s farm in Illinois, and they are enjoying the wide open space of the pasture on the west side of the road.
 The cattle peacefully coexist at the southern end of the pasture on the day… Continue Reading

+Update: The house was removed in 2019.
 Back in September 2011, when I photographed my family’s farm northwest of Maynard, Iowa, the corn was just about ready to start turning a golden brown, ready for harvest.
-There is a pale yellow Sears four-square house still on the… Continue Reading
+There is a pale… Continue Reading

 Against all odds, the last of five cottonwood trees planted several generations ago is still alive.
 The debris from when it was hit by lightning has been cleaned up since 2016.